Linksofteu/LinkSoft_ResourceGenerator/src/LinkSoft.ResourceGenerator/docs/readme.md

 - Cross-platform compatibility - works on Windows, macOS, and Linux
 - No Visual Studio dependency
-- Automatically runs as part of the regular build process
-- No manual template execution required
+- Automatically runs as part of the regular build process, no manual template execution required
 - Much faster than T4 processing
+- Full intellisense support